ClaudiaYao/gaze3d-fork/README.md

         )
 ```

+2. update setup.sh to allow it to download and unpack Omnivore source into checkpoints/omnivore-main

-2. Add a few test_images
+3. Add a few test_images

 # Usage: The usage is the same as in the original Gaze3D repository.